hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 #### Parallelism

 You can use the `TFE_PARALLELISM` environment variable when your infrastructure providers produce errors on concurrent operations or use non-standard rate limiting.
-The `TFE_PARALLELISM` variable sets the  `-parallelism=<N>` flag for  `terraform plan` and `terraform apply`  ([more info](/docs/internals/graph.html#walking-the-graph)).
+The `TFE_PARALLELISM` variable sets the  `-parallelism=<N>` flag for  `terraform plan` and `terraform apply`  ([more about `parallelism`](/docs/internals/graph.html#walking-the-graph)).
 Valid values are between 1 and 256, inclusive, and the default is `10`.
 Terraform Cloud Agents do not support `TFE_PARALLELISM`, but you can specify flags as environment variables directly via [TF_CLI_ARGS](/docs/cli/config/environment-variables.html#tf-cli-args).
 In these cases, use `TF_CLI_ARGS="parallelism=<N>"` instead.

 ~> **Warning:** We recommend talking to HashiCorp support before setting `TFE_PARALLELISM`.

 ## Scope

--> **Note:** Variable sets are in beta.

-You can [set workspace-specific variables](/docs/cloud/workspaces/managing-variables.html#workspace-specific-variables) for each workspace or you can [create variable sets](/docs/cloud/workspaces/managing-variables.html#variable-sets) to reuse the same variables across multiple workspaces.
-For example, you could define a variable set of provider credentials and automatically apply it to one or all workspaces, rather than manually defining credential variables in each.
+You can [set workspace-specific variables](/docs/cloud/workspaces/managing-variables.html#workspace-specific-variables) inside each workspace or [create variable sets](/docs/cloud/workspaces/managing-variables.html#variable-sets) to reuse the same variables across multiple workspaces.
+For example, you could define a variable set of provider credentials and automatically apply it to several workspaces, rather than manually defining credential variables in each.
 Changes to variable sets instantly apply to all appropriate workspaces, saving time and reducing errors from manual updates.

+You can create a global variable set by applying it to all current and future workspaces.
+Terraform Cloud does not allow global variable sets to contain conflicting variables with same type and the same key.
+When non-global variable sets contain conflicting variables and you apply them to the same workspace, the variable set applied most recently takes precedence.
+Refer to the [precedence documentation](#precedence) for more details.

 ## Precedence

 > **Hands On:** The [Manage Multiple Variable Sets in Terraform Cloud](link) tutorial on HashiCorp Learn shows how to manage multiple variable sets and demonstrates variable precedence.

+If variables from `.auto.tfvars` files have the same key as existing variables in the Terraform Cloud workspace, the variables applied to the workspace overwrite variables from the files.

-There are two cases when a workspace may have conflicting variables with the same key.
-You may [overwrite variables from variable sets](/docs/cloud/workspaces/managing-variables.html#overwrite-variable-sets) or there may be two variables from different variable sets with the same key.
+There are two additional cases when a workspace may have conflicting variables with the same key.
+You may use workspace-specific variables to [overwrite variables from variable sets](/docs/cloud/workspaces/managing-variables.html#overwrite-variable-sets) or there may be two variables from different variable sets with the same key.

 Workspace-specific variables always overwrite variables from variable sets that have the same key.

 If different variable sets contain variables of the same type with the same key, Terraform Cloud prioritizes them first based on the variable set scope and then by the date that each variable set was applied to the workspace.